postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ## Team roles

-As a team admin, you have the power to define Postman access at the team level.
+With the [Admin role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you have the power to define Postman access at the team level.
 You can use Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative and billing personnel.
 Each user on a team must have at least one role attached to them, and can hold multiple roles simultaneously.

 You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to your team members, based on the functions those team members require: